Beware: Owning Certain Dog Breeds Can Raise Your San Diego Home Insurance

 - Wolf Hybrid

 Before bringing a new dog into your home, check with your insurance agent to see whether the dog is on your carrier’s breed list and what that means for your family financially.
+You should also spend a lot of time researching these breeds to see what environments are best for them.
+You may love the look of a Rottweiler but shouldn’t own one in a downtown studio apartment, you are asking for trouble.

 Even though some people may choose not to tell their insurance provider about their dog due to the chance of getting a higher premium, don’t do this.
 You are risking having to pay for legal and medical expenses out of pocket if something goes wrong.